-Google lately rolled out the mobile-friendly update or ‘Mobilegeddon’ which it has been talking about for quite a few months.
-It takes a clear stance on mobile Search Engine Optimization practices and talks about a change to the search engine algorithms which as a ranking signal now impacts on a website’s mobile presence.
+In 2015, Google rolled out its mobile-friendly update, dubbed ‘Mobilegeddon’.
+It took a clear stance on mobile Search Engine Optimization practices, and talked about a change to the search engine algorithms which as a ranking signal now impacts on a website’s mobile presence.

 If you can recall the shrunken version of a desktop site on your handset, you must remember that it was just not an optimal experience.
-Internationally, the number of Smartphone users will surpass 2 billion in 2016.
+Internationally, the number of worldwide Smartphone users stands at about 6.65 billion in 2022.
 Owing to the increased number of users as well as the rapid growth in the mobile market, websites need to be optimized for smaller screen devices so as to avoid experiencing a decline in their search engine rankings.

 More than 60 percent of searches nowadays come from a mobile device.
 For the purpose of ensuring that your site offers a user experience customized to smaller screen devices with no separate app creation, you should consider implementing a RWD for mobile.

-The greatest benefit of a responsive website design for business is the assurance that a user will have the best possible and the most consistent experience on your website on any device.
-It’s also an excellent way to refine the content on your site, guarantying that those using a smaller screen device are only viewing the most vital information.
+The greatest benefit of a responsive website design services is the assurance that a user will have the best possible and the most consistent experience on your website from any device.
+It’s also an excellent way to refine the content on your site, guaranteeing that those using a smaller screen device are only viewing the most vital information.

 With the recent Google algorithm update, a RWD is mobile-friendly and it increases visibility on search engines for a website.
 A website with a successful mobile experience will show up on search results at a better position.